The topological pressure of trapped sets in Kerr-(de Sitter) spacetimes: Dynamical preliminaries

-As pointed out after \cite[Equation~(3.19)]{nonnenmacher-zworski2009quantum}, the finally defined topological pressure is independent of the choice of the volume form (and in turn, independent of the fiber norm in (\ref{eq: exponential property of the flow})), hence we have omitted $\Omega$ in the notation.
+As pointed out after \cite[Equation~(3.19)]{nonnenmacher-zworski2009quantum}, the resulting topological pressure is independent of the choice of the volume form (and in turn, independent of the fiber norm in (\ref{eq: exponential property of the flow})), hence we have omitted $\Omega$ in the notation.

 Using the determinant defined above, the logarithmic unstable Jacobian is defined to be